After Bach: Music and recording

 The album was recorded on April 18–20, 2017, at Mechanics Hall, Worcester, Massachusetts.
 Mehldau also produced the album.

 The first and last pieces on the album are Mehldau compositions.
 In the first, "a few simple lines are developed in unexpected ways, gather complexity and then resolve with the simplicity of a perfect cadence".
 For the last, "the bustle of counterpoint is set aside as stark voicings gain warmth, sparse lines hover in space and a wistful melody lingers in the air".
 Between these two, Mehldau plays four preludes and one fugue from Bach's The Well-Tempered Clavier; each is followed by one of his own compositions that is an interpretation of the Bach piece.
 One is of the Prelude No. 3 in C-sharp major, which features the pianist "resetting Bach's original riff in a jerky 5/4 rhythm and taking it into a harmonically adventurous labyrinth.
 Similarly, a romantic, rubato-heavy reading of the F minor Prelude and Fugue is followed by a dreamlike meditation on some of the themes hinted at in Bach's original".

 Release and reception

 After Bach was released by Nonesuch Records on March 9, 2018.
 The Financial Times reviewer described it as a "beautifully formed solo piano album".
 The reviewer for The Guardian commented on the harmonic complexities in the Mehldau pieces, and noted that the last two tracks were more straightforward to engage with emotionally.
 AllMusic summarized the record as "a warm, endlessly listenable album that still pushes plenty of musical boundaries".
+A follow-up album, After Bach II, was released in 2024.